5.1 Exporting Data to Delimited Files

 .txt |

-tab |
+tab | \t |

 .tsv |

-First, let’s work with one popular kind of delimited files called comma-separated value file, usually with the file extension .csv.
-In a .csv file, the delimiter is comma (,
+First, let’s work with one popular kind of delimited files called comma-separated value file, usually with the file extension .csv

-Now, let’s write the data frame my_animals
+Now, let’s write the data frame gm_small

 function in the readr package.
 Since readr is a sub-package of tidyverse, you can load the package directly if the tidyverse package is installed.